TernaK/Alphabets/README.md

 * dataset.cpp uses OpenCV to capture the data.
 * readdataset.py uses OpenCV to read the images and preprocess them by adaptive thresholding.
 * classifier.py uses Tensorflow to train the network.
-* networktester.py models the network using the weights and biases learned and can be used to test imput images.
+* networktester.py models the network using the weights and biases learned and can be used to test input images.